What's the Matter? - Multi-Field Research

 Another paper considers the less scientific point of both theoretical physics and politics having too much in common to the detriment of progress in physics.
 The power of the lobbies is dominant where control by professional physicists is paramount to serve their own status, financial interests and to protect their ongoing research.
 Progress for the benefit of physics takes second place to the power play of a self-indulgent and dominant few.
 Publication of alternative new physics in the lobby’s approved journals is almost impossible!

-On a positive note, the new Cavendish Laboratory(6) in Cambridge (opening 2022) will launch a new era of physics with a more flexible alignment of research activities; a renaissance of physics with multi-field research without the traditional group structures.
+This will launch a new era of physics with a more flexible alignment of research activities; a renaissance of physics with multi-field research without the traditional group structures.

 References: